markpijnenburg/project/PROCESS.md

 ## Week 2
 ### Monday
 Fixed the position of my donut chart in the HTML page.
 Changed my idea for the donut chart.
 I only show the top 5 industries instead of all the industries.
 This was too much information to show in the donut chart.
 Also fixed the legend and tool-tip.
 When hovering a slice of the donut, the specific industry name is shown, including the corresponding number of incidents.

+## Tuesday

+Partly implemented the linking of the donut chart when changing the year/clicking a country on the map.
+Donut is updated but not the legend.
+Decided for updating to use a global variable storing the neccassary parts of the visualizations.